 Introduction to the Fire Service

-Connecticut Fire Academy announces the 2019 Introduction to the Fire Service.
-This exciting program will focus on introducing youth ages 14-17 to the Fire Service.
-There will be two individual sessions offered July 15th - July 20, 2019 for ages 16 and 17 and August 5-10, 2019 for ages 14 and 15.
-This program is held in a "camp" type atmosphere.
 Each student will reside at the Connecticut Fire Academy in Windsor Locks for the duration of the course.
 Meals and lodging are included in the tuition.
 All applicants must be affiliated with a Municipal Fire Department and the department Chief and applicant’s parent must sign the application.
 Firefighter protective clothing is required for the program which includes a helmet, bunker coat, firefighter gloves, bunker pants with boots, Nomex hood, safety glasses and work gloves.

-Applications must be returned by March 30, 2019.
+Applications must be returned by March 29, 2020.
 Do not send payment with the application, you will be invoiced when accepted into the appropriate program.

-Application must be received by March 30, 2019 to be considered for an interview.
+Application must be received by March 29, 2020 to be considered for an interview.